HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 ## <span id="Is_there_a_Github_page_for_the_Blurt_blockchain">Is there a Github page for the Blurt blockchain?</span>

 Yes.
-Will be made public after launch
+The public repository can be found at https://gitlab.com/blurt/blurt.

 <a href="#Table_of_Contents_Developers">^</a>